mikeden/c4c/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.10 =
+= 1.9.11 =

-* Made various code enhancements and improvements, and improved/updated the spam filters.
+* Made various code enhancements and improvements, and updated the spam filters.
 Please see Changelog for details.